 project design and delivery.

-and renovations to improve physical accessibility for persons with
+improve physical accessibility for persons with disabilities, including

 For more information about these initiatives, visit www.actionplan.gc.ca.